redhatpeter/AzureCosmosDBlabs/dotnet/labs/06-multi-document-transactions.md

 1. In the **Result** pane at the bottom of the tab, observe that the stored procedure execution has failed.

+    > **Transaction Rollback Confirmed**
+    >
-    > This stored procedure failed to create the second item so the entire transaction was rolled back.
+    > The stored procedure failed because:
+    > 1. First item (`"Junk Food"`) was successfully created
+    > 2. Second item attempted to use `"Junk Food_meal"` as partition key
+    > 3. Exception was thrown due to partition boundary violation
+    > 4. **Both items were rolled back** - neither exists in the database
+    >
+    > Even though the first `console.log('Created: ' + newFirstItem.id)` would have executed, the entire transaction was undone.
+This is the power of automatic transaction management in Cosmos DB stored procedures.

 1. Select the **New SQL Query** button at the top of the **Data Explorer** section.